 26. Offer to keep a friend’s kids so she and her husband can have some time alone.

 27. Take a friend’s child(ren) shopping for an upcoming holiday so they can buy their parents a surprise gift.

 29. Make cards for nursing home residents…and deliver them with your kids.

 32. Make care bags for the homeless – toiletry items, bottled water, food store gift cards, non-perishable/ready-to-eat foods.

 33. Buy car wash coupons and give them away.

-34. Leave copy of the Sunday newspaper on your neighbor’s doorstep.
+34. Leave a copy of the Sunday newspaper on your neighbor’s doorstep.

-35. Clean house for a friend or family member while she’s on vacation.
+35. Clean the house of a friend or family member while she’s on vacation.